 What is the Digital Enablement Fee?

-As of January 2018, the Digital Enablement Fee is set at 0.01% of your card-not-present volume.
+As of January 2018, Mastercard sets the Digital Enablement Fee at 0.01% of your card-not-present volume.

 The Digital Enablement Fee helps with the costs of advanced security features for card-not-present transactions, such as encryption (scrambling card data) and tokenization (replacing card data with a “token” that is meaningless to hackers.)
 Mastercard expects the use of tokenization to increase, and seeks to offset the costs and receive compensation for that increase through the digital enablement fee.

 Encryption and tokenization help protect cardholders when they make purchases online.

 Assessment charges are one of the three components of credit card fees, along with interchange and processor markup.
 Assessments are set by the card brands and remitted to them through your processor.
 The Digital Enablement Fee is one of many different assessments that Mastercard charges.

 Depending on the pricing model your processor uses, you may see the Digital Enablement Fee listed or you may not.
 Processors using interchange plus or tiered pricing typically list the fee.
 Flat rate processors do not.
 Note that just because the flat rate processor doesn’t list the fee doesn’t mean that you aren’t paying it.
 It simply means that they’ve lumped the fee with other charges and packaged it under one “rate.”
 More on that in the flat rate section below.

 It’s also worth noting that while the fee will usually be listed on a tiered statement, it usually is not disclosed as part of your “rate” when signing up with the processor, which can make your pricing appear lower than it will really be.
 You can identify tiered processing by the presence of “qualified” and “non-qualified” rates.
 Look for anything labeled QUAL, NONQUAL, or NQUAL.
 Read more about tiered pricing.